Coats to Wear Over a Suit: A Men’s Outerwear Guide

 Fun fact: because of the peacoat’s naval origins, many modern peacoats still feature traditional anchor-imprinted buttons and shoulder and sleeve epaulets (originally to signify rank).

 Its shorter length means you won’t be affording your lower body much heat with a peacoat.
 We would save it for the less-frigid days of winter.
-Out of these three types of coats, peacoats are also the least formal and most versatile, easily worn on the weekends even without your suits.
+Out of these three types of coats, peacoats are the least formal yet most versatile: they’re easily worn on the weekends with more casual attire, but just as at-home as a jacket to wear over a suit.
+As always, context matters.

 Wearing a Trench Coat Over a Suit